- Identify areas that may trigger a tax audit.

-“An audit is broadly defined under the policy to include any official audit, enquiry, investigation or review in respect of your client’s returns or financial compliance obligations, and which they are obliged to respond to or act on,” McDonald says.
+“An audit is broadly defined under the policy to include any official audit, enquiry, investigation or review in respect of your client’s returns or financial compliance obligations, and which they are obliged to respond to or act on,” Ouw says.

 Having an audit insurance policy in place can take the pressure off the client having to worry not only about the ATO’s investigation, but also the professional and legal fees that may be incurred in dealing with the ATO.